 I did just that in Italy and Paris and had the most amazing experience.
 Find out why I recommend taking a tour from The Roman Guy the next time you’re in Europe!

 The Roman Guy Tours Review

-For my birthday, my mom came to visit me in England.
+For my birthday in 2018, my mom came to visit me in England.
 It was her first time traveling to Europe and it was also her birthday.
 We decided to take a trip to Italy so we could celebrate together for the first time in years.

 Why Take a City Tour?

 As a long-term traveler, most people assume I’d never take tours and would prefer to explore on my own.
 While I don’t frequently go on tours, for me it all depends on the location and tour company.